-Macau is a fairly easy city to get around, once you have your bearings and know a couple of local landmarks it should become pretty simple.
-You can cover a lot of the city on foot but make sure you stick to places you know after dark.
-If you wish to cover larger distances across Macau there are some other alternatives to get around.
+Macau is a fairly simple location to get around, once you have your bearings and understand the layout with the help of some local landmarks you will be able to get round with ease.
+You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
+If you wish to traverse greater distances across Macau there are some other alternatives to get around.
 There are safe and reliable buses where passes can be bought to cover you for multiple journeys.
-There is also the alternative to use Macau Taxis, where you can seek local knowledge from your driver.
+If you need flexible transport you can Rent A Car at Macau Airport, there is also the option to use Macau Taxis, where you can seek local knowledge from your driver.
 Whichever way you plan to explore Macau make sure you see as much of the city as your can.

 If you wish to stay in Macau for a great period you'll need a place to rest.
 Macau offers a broad range of facilities to sleep these include hotels varying from the higher end of the star range to lower end hotels, bed and breakfasts and hostels.
 If you are visiting the city on business ensure that the hotel you pick has facilities to suit you and is OK for your needs as the roads in Macau can cause problems at certain times of the day.
 If you are seeking out more luxury accommodation there is a selection of top independent and chain hotels.
 Macau also offers a good selection of lower star hotels that offer basic but suitable facilities for travellers.
 If you don't have a large budget there is a number of hostels and guest houses in the city which are a good place to rest your head.
 Whatever accommodation type you select in Macau try and make time to see if any bargains exists on a wide array of travel web sites, often these are out of season or when a home sports team isn't playing a game.